 - verbose - If True, print by standard error the progress of the calculation.
 Default: False.

-Finally, you can see the results in three ways.
-In a persistence diagram, a bar code or just explicitly printing out all born and death times:
+Finally, you can see the results in three ways: a persistence diagram, a bar code or just explicitly printing out all born and death times:

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.